isc-projects/kea/doc/sphinx/arm/security.rst

 In case of a security vulnerability in Kea, ISC will notify support customers ahead of the public disclosure, and will provide a patch and/or updated installer package that remediates the vulnerability.

+When security update is published, both source code and the native (DEB, RPM and APK) packages are published on the same day.
+This helps taking leverage of the native Linux mechanisms (such as Debian's and Ubuntu's apt or RedHat's dnf) to update quickly.

 Code quality and testing
 ------------------------